io-gui/io/readme.md

 * User-editable leaf elements should have their values data-bound to their corresponding properties of the hosting object element and their `id` property should match the name of the property.

-* When a leaf element's value is changed by user action, it should be done with a built-in function `this.set('value', value)`.
-This will make sure that a non-bubbling `value-set` event is emitted.
+* When a leaf element's value is changed by user action, it should be done with the following function: `this.set('value', value)`.

-* Object elements hosting editable leaf elements should listen to their `value-set` events and broadcast `object-mutated` event on the window.
+* Object elements which are hosting editable leaf elements should listen to `value-set` event and broadcast `object-mutated` event on the window.

 That's it!
 Object elements will automatically listen to `object-mutated` event and update if needed.